magda-io/magda-config/README.md

 This is a simple boilerplate that allows you to quickly set up a Magda instance - the idea is that you can fork this config, commit changes but keep merging in master in order to stay up to date.

+## ⚠️ Warning: Compatibility Issues  ⚠️

+We have upgraded our Terraform module to work with Magda v0.0.57-0 or later (using Helm3 Terraform Provier).

+If you need the Terraform module to deploy an older version Magda (v0.0.56-RC or earlier), please check out branch [v0.0.56-RC6](https://github.com/magda-io/magda-config/tree/v0.0.56-RC6) and use Terraform module there.

 ## ⚠️ Warning: Work in Progress ⚠️
 With this repo we're trying to make it as easy to get started with Magda as possible... but we're not there yet.
 To setup Magda in a similar configuration to [data.gov.au](https://data.gov.au) (i.e. an openly-available, pure-open-data search engine) is _fairly_ simple, but using other features (e.g. Add Dataset, the Admin UI) will almost certainly result in getting stuck in some way that requires Kubernetes skills to get out of.